neo-ngd/NEO-Tutorial/en/5-network/README.md

 While most CPUs use little-endian encoding, network protocol, such as TCP or UDP use big-endian.
 More information on endianness can be found in [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness).
 For this tutorial we will use little-endian, as most data is encoded in little-endian in NEO, and we won't touch the exceptions.

 ### Checksum
 The checksum field in the header is the checksum calculated over the payload.
 Although TCP also has a checksum over its payload, the TCP checksum is only 16 bits.
-The payload checksum in NEO is the frist 4 bytes (32 bits) of the double SHA256 hash of the payload.
+The payload checksum in NEO is the first 4 bytes (32 bits) of the double SHA256 hash of the payload.
 In Golang, the checksum can be calculated as follows:

 ```
  tmp := sha256.Sum256(payload)